-Not all online sources are experts on Islam
+Not All Online Sources are Experts on Islam

-Contrary to Nickels' claim, I have no qualms with freedom of speech.
+In response to Morris Daliy Herald article: "Research Islam on your own, it's your duty" Contrary to Nickels' claim, I have no qualms with freedom of speech.
 In fact, I am obligated to exercise my First Amendment right to refute your letter.
 The overriding concern remains that when misguided words are used to defame all of Islam, it creates an intensifying cycle of bigotry and that needs to be countered.

 Nickels' suggests that we should turn to widely discredited polemical pundits - whom he absurdly calls experts - in order to learn about Islam as a religion.